-State Library is delighted to welcome into the collection several hundred photographs of The Duke and Duchess of Sussex celebrating Fraser Island during their tour of Australia in October, 2018.
+State Library of Queensland recently received a donation of photographs of The Duke and Duchess of Sussex celebrating Fraser Island during their tour of Australia in October 2018.

 The photographs of the Queensland leg of the tour depict Their Royal Highnesses during 22-23 October 2018.
 They first landed in Hervey Bay and then toured Fraser Island or K’gari as it is known by traditional owners the Butchulla people.
 The visit celebrated the dedication of the site as part of the Queen’s Commonwealth Canopy (QCC).
 The QCC presents a unique opportunity to save the world’s forests in the Commonwealth while conserving Indigenous forests for future generations.